cbyrneee/Backstage/README.md

-# Audition Backend
+# Backstage

 Audition is a web application made with React that recommends artists on Spotify based on your music taste.

 This is the backend for Audition which handles authentication with Spotify.
-If you're interested in the frontend, see [here](https://github.com/dreamhopping/audition).
+If you're interested in the frontend, see [here](https://github.com/cbyrneee/audition).

 ## Setup
 1. Make a new spotify app on the [dashboard](https://developer.spotify.com/dashboard/) and put the client id, client secret and redirect uri into a file called ``.env``.
 Make sure the redirect uri is set to ``http://localhost:3000`` in your app's settings